programmfabrik/easydb-documentation/content/technical/plugins/customdatatype/customdatatype_updater/_index.en.md

 ##### Optional fields

 * `body.state`
-    * The state can contain any arbitrary data the update script wants to save until the first batch
+    * The state can contain any arbitrary data the update script wants to save for the next batch(es)
     * The server will store the data as is, and will include the data in the next call of `update`

 ### Received and returned data for action `"update"`